 There are 27 holes on this northwestern tip of Co.
 Mayo… all links… all brilliant.
-This is quite probably the biggest dunescape on the planet as dunes rise almost 500 feet above sea level in a random explosion of sandhills.
+This is quite probably the biggest dunescape on the planet, with the dunes rising almost 500 feet above sea level in a random explosion of sandhills.
 It ripples with muscle, intrigue and entertainment, with tees and greens perched up high or sitting low at the foot of giant dunes.
-The original 18 were designed by the legendary Irish architect, Eddie Hackett, and opened for play in 1995.
+The original 18 holes were designed by the legendary Irish architect, Eddie Hackett, and opened for play in 1995.

 Hackett’s genius was to let the natural landscape dictate the design and, at Carne, that means some truly breath-taking holes.
 In 2013, a further nine holes (the Kilmore nine) were opened, following the design work of Al McIntosh.

 Enniscrone is a big dune country, tucked up close to Killala Bay and a beach that stretches for miles.
 The fairways reflect the rhythm of the shaggy dunes, presenting some major swells as they see-saw towards the greens.
-It is hypnotic in places, but Enniscrone is as tough as it is thrilling with several blind shots and plateau greens promising constant challenges… you’ll need a deft touch both around the greens and on the pristine putting surfaces themselves.
+Although hypnotic in places, Enniscrone is as tough as it is thrilling, with several blind shots and plateau greens promising constant challenges.
+You’ll need a deft touch both around the greens and on the pristine putting surfaces themselves.

 This timeless Harry Colt classic sits a few miles outside Sligo town.
 The views over Drumcliff and Sligo bays, and the distant mountains are mesmerizing, but it is the flat-topped Benbulbin that looms largest and is visible for most of the round.